 Your foundation units in the first year reinforce strong design engagement principles providing opportunities to create, visualize and make your designs.
 In your impact lab units, you'll focus on problems and social issues by working in interdisciplinary teams to research and identify potential solutions through applied real-world complex projects within the themes of Place, People, Planet and Purpose.
 The labs are also a great way to engage with your fellow students.

-QUT offers a range of new double degree options that give you greater career flexibility and provide an edge in highly competitive design industry.
+QUT offers a range of new double degree options that give you greater career flexibility and provide an edge in the highly competitive design industry.
 Options include combining architecture with business, engineering, property economics or construction management; fashion with business; industrial design with business, engineering or law; or interaction design with business, engineering or IT.
 Double degrees often have multiple professional recognition.

 Our graduates forge successful careers in Australia and internationally.
 Throughout your studies, you'll collaborate with a diverse range of like-minded designers and set up career-enhancing networks.

-As a graduate, you will be work ready with an internationally recognized qualification, as well as deep disciplinary knowledge and skills that you will be able to creatively apply to complex real-world challenges.
+As a graduate, you will be work-ready with an internationally recognized qualification, as well as deep disciplinary knowledge and skills that you will be able to creatively apply to complex real-world challenges.

 Courses informed by research

-Our design programmes are informed by research insights generated within the QUT Design Lab, which contributes to Australia's National Innovation agenda, addressing major challenges in design across health and wellbeing, community, sustainability, social entrepreneurship, emerging technology, and design criticality.
+Our design programmes are informed by research insights generated within the QUT Design Lab, which contributes to Australia's National Innovation Agenda, addressing major challenges in design across health and wellbeing, community, sustainability, social entrepreneurship, emerging technology, and design criticality.
 This research adds depth to your studies and provides information on the latest industry developments to help you in your career management.

 Current research projects include the development of a youth mobile help-seeking toolkit; solutions for active aging in residential aged care; designing healthy and efficient lighting environments in green buildings; and commercially focused research projects in design thinking, education and design fabrication.